NicholasEllul/Food-Mania/README.md

 # Food-Mania
 Teaches young children about healthy eating.
-This app was made with a friend in Codea on the iPad for the iPad.
+This iOS app was made with a friend in Codea on the iPad for the iPad.
 This app was made before we learned how to program properly and as a result the code is extremely inefficiant.
 This was the first app we had ever made.

 Link to app: